wargoth/DelugeFirmware/docs/loop-in-arrangement.md

 * **Display Pointer Safety:** Always check if the `display` pointer is valid before calling `display->displayPopup()`.
 Use `if (display) { display->displayPopup("text"); }` to prevent crashes when the display subsystem is not initialized.
 The SEGGER RTT printf crash indicates null pointer dereferencing in display calls. **CRITICAL SAFETY APPLIED**: Added display pointer validation to all loop status display functions.
 * **Function Parameter Validation:** Add null pointer checks for critical objects (`currentSong`, `display`, `ui`) at the start of loop functions to prevent crashes during initialization or invalid states.
 Return `ActionResult::DEALT_WITH` early if any required objects are null. **CRITICAL SAFETY APPLIED**: Added comprehensive null pointer checks to `handleLoopRowPadAction()`, `handleStatusPadAction()`, and `handleAuditionPadAction()` functions to prevent initialization hangs.
 * **Coordinate Conversion Functions:** Use the correct coordinate conversion functions - `getSquareFromPos()` converts time positions to display squares, while `getPosFromSquare()` converts display squares to time positions.
 Using them incorrectly will result in broken rendering and positioning. **CRITICAL SAFETY APPLIED**: Added bounds validation for coordinate conversion results to prevent invalid calculations that could cause hangs.
+* **Smooth Loop Engagement:** Implemented comprehensive solution to prevent jarring jumps when creating loops. **MUSICAL BEHAVIOR IMPROVED**: Modified `PlaybackHandler::setupPlaybackUsingInternalClock()` with the rule "do not jump if playhead is ahead of loop end".
+When the current playback position is ahead of (past) the loop end, playback starts from the current position instead of jumping to the loop start. **CRITICAL RUNTIME FIX**: Also modified `Arrangement::checkAndHandleArrangerLoop()` to prevent immediate backwards jumps during active playback when loops are created behind the playhead.
+The function now checks if the playhead is significantly past the loop end (more than one loop length away) and avoids jumping in such cases.
+This dual approach eliminates jarring jumps both at playback start and during active playback, while preserving expected loop behavior for loops created ahead of or containing the playhead.
+Normal looping continues to work when the playhead naturally reaches the loop end during forward playback progression.